 The cats at Purrmaid Cafe and Adoption Center range in age from about nine months to around five years.
 Often, visitors will ask why we do not have younger or older cats.
 Since cats must be spayed/neutered and fully vaccinated before joining us, we are unable to take in little kittens.
 And, since cats are considered seniors and have senior needs after the age of six, we rarely take in cats over the age of five.

-Purrmaid Cafe and Adoption Center currently works with Let Them Be Little Feline Rescue, Hope for Paws, and volunteer trapper and community cat caretakers.
+Purrmaid Cafe and Adoption Center currently works with Let Them Be Little Feline Rescue, Hope for Paws, and volunteer trappers and community cat caretakers.

 Let Them Be Little specializes in medical / special needs animals, half and fully feral kittens, cats, and pregnant mothers.
 They pull cats from high-kill shelters and provide foster homes for them until there is room at partner shelters.
-Many of Purrmaid’s teenage mothers such as Annie come from LTBL.
+Many of Purrmaid’s teenage mothers come from LTBL.

 Hope for Paws rescues hundreds of animals each year and travels outside the LA area to assist other rescue teams when necessary.
 The team finds appropriate partner shelters, such as Purrmaid, who are willing to accept the animals they rescue.
 Hope For Paws provides for all medical needs prior to transferring animals.
-Currently, Ellie and Cranberry are our HFP cats.
+Our pretty tabby Cranberry is a HFP cat.

 Our volunteer trappers and community caregivers work with at risk colonies in their neighborhoods and surrounding areas.
 They pull “friendlies” from these colonies, neuter/spay them, vaccinate them, and microchip them— all on their own dime.
 They then will foster them until room opens up at a shelter willing to work to get these street cats adopted.
 Purrmaid has a soft spot for street cats and is proud to work with these unsung hero volunteers.